Xilinx/RFNoC-HLS-NeuralNet/rfnoc/hls/README.md

 The sub-projects in this repo fall into roughly 3 categories:

-1. Neural Network Library: Contains the function definitions with compiler directives for efficient FPGA synthesis
+1. Neural Network Library: Contains templatized function definitions with compiler directives for efficient FPGA synthesis of neural network building blocks
     * nnet_lib

 2. Code Examples: Contains working examples meant to demonstrate a relevant neural network instantiation